Inclusive design: Universal design

 Universal design is design for everyone: the term was coined by Ronald Mace in 1980, and its aim is to produce designs that all people can use fully, without the need for adaptations.
 Universal design originated in work on the design of built environments, though its focus has expanded to encompass digital products and services as well.

 Universal design principles include usefulness to people with diverse abilities; intuitive use regardless of user's skill level; perceptible communication of necessary information; tolerance for error; low physical effort; and appropriate size and space for all users.
 Many of these principles are compatible with accessible and inclusive design, but universal design typically provides a single solution for a large user base, without added accommodations.
 Therefore, while universal design supports the widest range of users, it does not aim to address individual accessibility needs.
 Inclusive design acknowledges that it is not always possible for one product to meet every user's needs, and thus explores different solutions for different groups of people.

+Design justice

+"Design justice" is a term coined to describe designing systems based on historical inequalities.
+As articulated by the Design Justice Network, it aims to "rethink design processes, center individuals who are typically marginalized by design, and employ collaborative, creative practices to tackle the most pressing challenges faced by communities."
+By emphasizing the viewpoints of those historically excluded from design decisions, Design Justice seeks to redistribute power and promote inclusivity within systems, environments, and products.